kubernetes/enhancements/keps/sig-api-machinery/4933-cacher-label-index/README.md

 ### Non-Goals

 - Improve the efficiency of processing pod events with none label selectors.
+With custom label indexes by this KEP and apiserver built-in field indexes, such as ```spec.nodeName``` for pod, we might consider support declaring custom field selectors if these are not enough.
 - Improve the memory usage of apiserver.
 Since we add more indexes to apiserver, it expects to increase the memory usage.
+- Improve the efficiency of processing CRD objects in apiserver.
+Only built-in types are supported and CRDs are not supported by this KEP.

 ## Proposal

-Since the apiserver has a watch index of `spec.nodeName` in cacher of pod storage, we also want to add an applicationId index.
-Considering that the label name may differ in different scenarios, such as `metadata.labels.app` of Flink or `metadata.labels.spark-app-selector` of Spark, this KEP propose to add indexes to apiserver cacher based on certain configurable labels, so that the pod event of each job can query the matching watchers in the cacher's dispatchEvent, without having to broadcast to a large number of unmatched cacheWatchers first and then filter them out by cacheWatcher.
+Since the apiserver already maintains a watch index on ```spec.nodeName``` within the pod storage cacher, we propose to introduce a custom, configurable label index.
+Given that the relevant label name varies across scenarios, for example, metadata.labels.app for Flink or metadata.labels.spark-app-selector for Spark, this KEP suggests adding indexes to the apiserver cacher based on specified configurable labels.
+This will allow the pod events for each job to be precisely matched with the correct watchers in the cacher's dispatchEvent process, thereby eliminating the need to broadcast the event to a large number of unmatched cacheWatchers that must then filter it out.

 ### User Stories (Optional)